RCKcharan10/VLSI-LAB-EXP-1/README.md

 # Result:

-Thus the simulate Logic Gates ,Adders and Subtractors is done and verified.
+Thus the Simulation of Logic Gates ,Adders and Subtractors is done and verified.